Radiant Triangle Soup with Soft Connectivity Forces for 3D Reconstruction and Novel View Synthesis: Related Work

 \section{Related Work}

 We begin this section with Gaussian splatting formulations that favor surfaces and continue with methods that rely on non-Gaussian primitives.
-Surveys on other aspects of Gaussian splatting, that we cannot cover due to space limitations, include \cite{bao2025_3dgs_survey,dalal2024gaussian,luo2024review,wu2024recent}

-\paragraph{Gaussian Splatting} The seminal work of Kerbl et al. on 3D Gaussian Splatting \cite{Kerbl_2023_3DGS} introduced an explicit alternative to NeRF \cite{mildenhall2020nerf} that is able to achieve high-quality rendering at much higher speed.
+Surveys on other aspects of Gaussian splatting, omitted due to space limitations, include \citep{bao_2025_3d,dalal_2024_gaussian,luo_2024_review,wu_2024_recent}.
+The seminal work of \citet{kerbl_2023_3d} on 3D Gaussian Splatting introduced an explicit alternative to NeRF \citep{mildenhall_2020_nerfa} that is able to achieve high-quality rendering at much higher speed.
 3DGS relies on interleaved differentiable optimization and non-differentiable density control of the explicit representation.
-The objective function of the former guides the optimization process to decrease view synthesis errors for one of the training images at each iteration.
+The optimization process decreases view synthesis errors for one of the training images at each iteration and density control guides the placement of primitives.

-2D Gaussian Splatting (2DGS) \cite{Huang_2024_2DGS} modified 3DGS to prioritize the reconstruction of surfaces, rather than volumetric material.
+2D Gaussian Splatting (2DGS) \citep{huang_2024_2d} modified 3DGS to prioritize the reconstruction of surfaces, rather than volumetric material.
 This was accomplished by collapsing the 3D GS to 2D discs by setting the minimum eigenvalue of the Gaussian to 0.
-Similar approaches were developed by the authors of SuGaR \cite{Guedon_2024_SuGaR} and PGSR \cite{Chen_2024_PGSR} who devised techniques for aligning 2D Gaussian with the surfaces via regularization and a multi-view loss, respectively.
-Gaussian Surfels \cite{Dai_2024_High} are also similarly relying on monocular surface normal estimates and a normal-depth consistency loss.
-Gaussian Opacity Fields (GOF) \cite{Yu_2024_Gaussian} enable direct geometry extraction as the zero-level set of 3D Gaussians without the need for external surface extraction modules.

-3D-Half-Gaussian Splatting (3D-HGS) \cite{Li_2024_3D} enables the representation of perfectly planar surfaces and hard edges by attaching a splitting plane to each Gaussian and setting the density of one of the half-spaces to 0.
-The high-density splitting plane can then be aligned with the local surface.
+The authors of SuGaR \citep{guedon_2024_sugar} and PGSR \citep{chen_2024_pgsr} devised similar techniques for aligning 2D Gaussian with the surfaces via regularization and a multi-view loss, respectively.
+Gaussian Surfels \citep{dai_2024_high} rely on monocular surface normal estimates and a normal-depth consistency loss.
+Gaussian Opacity Fields (GOF) \citep{yu_2024_gaussian} extract surfaces as the zero-level set of 3D Gaussians.
+3D-Half-Gaussian Splatting (3D-HGS) \citep{li_2024_3d} enables the representation of perfectly planar surfaces and hard edges by attaching a splitting plane to each Gaussian, aligning it to the local surface, and setting the density of one of the half-spaces to 0.